lestrrat-go/jwx/cmd/jwx/README.md

 }
 ```

-And suppose we would like to verify the contents of the file `signed.jws`, whith this message which has been signed using `HS256`.
+And suppose we would like to verify the contents of the file `signed.jws`, with this message which has been signed using `HS256`.

 ```
 eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJqb2UiLA0KICJleHAiOjEzMDA4MTkzODAsDQogImh0dHA6Ly9leGFtcGxlLmNvbS9pc19yb290Ijp0cnVlfQ.dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk